 It is run by thirty artists from different fields taking turns providing entertainment, giving talks or workshops, and showing their art.
 Around the Salon de AManTo, an artist community has been created that goes beyond the cafe walls since, in neighboring buildings, other businesses belonging to the same group have been established: a movie theatre, a bookstore, a hostel, and several other cafes and bars.

 Cafe Arabiq: Coffee, Books, and Sweets

 Cafe Arabiq is another popular coffee shop in Nakazakicho, with a beautiful blue painted facade decorated with green plants and a bicycle beside the front door.
 But inside it is also amazing because it’s not only a coffee shop but also a bookstore and art gallery.
 The walls are lined with bookshelves, allowing customers to enjoy coffee with a good book.
-Actually, Arabiq takes its name from a bar that appears in the famous novel, “Kyomu no Kumotsu” (literally “Offerings to Nothingness”), a mystery book series written by Hideo Nakai.
+Actually, Arabiq takes its name from a bar that appears in the famous novel, “Kyomu he no Kumotsu” (literally “Offerings to Nothingness”), a mystery book written by Hideo Nakai.

 Their signature products are the delicious tiramisu and Maria-Theresa coffee (coffee with orange liqueur, whipped cream and sprinkles).
 Photography inside is not allowed.